rainbowd-ash/ker_nethalas/docs/attributes.md

 The character's current Exhaustion amount is the accrued Exhaustion - Exhaustion Resistance stat.

+## Magic Resistance
+Magic resistance is considered an attribute by the source book, but it functions as a skill with checks and such.
+Thusly it is implemented as a skill.

 # Implementation
-* This is not how attributes are currently implemented *

-The individual attributes are subnodes under $Character/%Attributes.
+The individual attributes are subnodes under $Character/%Attributes. %Attributes is an organizational to route calls to the attributes via the form Character.attributes.attribute_name

-The rest of the game accesses the attributes through the $Character node.
-The Character node takes damage and handles assigning it to toughness and health, handles receiving exhaustion or sanity damage, etc.

-$Character also watches for signals like "short_break" and makes the appropriate adjustments to the attributes.
+Each attribute watches for signals relating to events or actions and updates itself, then sending a signal about the new status.

+## Access
+Each attribute has details() that will return the details dictionary, and change(amount) that will modify the attribute.